antoine-royer/WikiBot/README.md

 ### Get the weather

+The weather forecasts are provided by the OpenWeather's API.

 `/w the_city_name [# day_of_the_forecast]`

-The day parameter allow to see the forecast for :
+The day parameter allow you to see the day.
+0 is today, 1 tomorrow… The maximum is 7.
-0 : today
-1 : tomorrow
-… etc

 ## language parameter